radekkpl/askaplus.bepinex.mod/README.md

 Originally spikes do 5 damage to enemy and 20 damage to itself.
 This is pretty annoying, because pack of smolkers can easily destroy your perimeter.\
 Self damage to walls is now reduced to 2.

+## Walls / Towers anchors fix
+Currently in game there is a gap about 0,3m between walls when using snapping.
+This gap is now reduced to 0.
+It will works only for new Wall created.

 ## Features in progress
 - Increase some harvestable items based on Villager/Player skill. lvl.0 - lvl.100 = 0 - 100% percentage chance to spawn bonus resource.\
 	- in progress - villagers only